 - new countries or languages appear after expansion,

-- marketing campaigns bring different user cohorts,
+- marketing campaigns bring different cohorts,

-- upstream pipeline changes create new missing values,
+- upstream pipeline changes increase missing values,

-- new device types change telemetry distributions.
+- new devices or app versions change telemetry distributions.

 2.2 Concept drift